ulrich-merkel/client-side-cache/README.md

                  * {string} url The required url of the resource
                  * {string} type The required content type of the resource (css, js, img, html)
                  * {string|integer} group The optional loading group of the resource, this is used for handling dependencies, a following group begins to start loading when the previous has finished
-                 * {string|integer} version The optional version number of the resource, used to mark a resource to be updated
+                 * {string|float} version The optional version number of the resource, used to mark a resource to be updated
                  * {string|integer} lastmod The optional lastmod timestamp of the resource, used to mark a resource to be updated
                  * {string|integer} lifetime The optional lifetime time in milliseconds of the resource, used to mark a resource to be updated after a given period if time, if set to -1 the resource will always be loaded from network
                  * {object} node Container for additional dom node informations
                  * {string} node.id The id from the dom element to append the data to
-                 * {string} node.dom The current dom element to append the data to *
+                 * {object} node.dom The current dom element to append the data to *
                  */